 2.11.4 The Government has published nationally described space standards as set out below.
-These standards provide more detail on different types of housing sizes than the Council's standards.
+These standards provide more detail on different types of housing sizes than the Council's LPVA standards.
 They also include areas for storage.
 Therefore, where relevant, developers are strongly encouraged to consider providing these internal floor and storage areas in their schemes in the interests of delivering sustainable development, high quality design, satisfactory amenity and making affordable housing indistinguishable from market housing.
+The council will apply policies SD1 and ENV3 of the Craven Local Plan to secure sustainable development, good design and appropriate levels of amenity for occupants (ENV3 e) and f)).
+Those National Described Space Standards (NDSS) promoted by the council are set out below:

 Gross internal floor areas and storage (m2)

-Number of bedrooms Number of bed spaces (persons) 1 storey dwellings 2 storey dwellings 3 storey dwellings Built-in storage
+Number of bedrooms Number of bed spaces 1 storey dwellings 2 storey dwellings 3 storey dwellings Built-in storage

+(persons)

 1b 2p 57 60 N/A 1

 2b 4p 70 79 N/A 2

 3b 5p N/A 93 99 2.5

 4b 6p N/A 106 112 3